muhammetselimfe/DevOps-Engineer-Task/Readme.md

    ```console
    sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
    ```
-## Install the Compose plugin
+## Install the Docker Compose

-2. Update the package index, and install the latest version of Docker Compose:
+Update the package index, and install the latest version of Docker Compose:

     * For Ubuntu run: